 In February 2016, the FASB issued ASU 2016-02, Leases, which, among other things, requires lessees to recognize most leases on-balance sheet.
 This will increase their reported assets and liabilities - in some cases very significantly.
 Lessor accounting remains substantially similar to current U.S. GAAP.
 ASU 2016-02 supersedes Topic 840, Leases.
 ASU 2016-02 is effective for the Association on July 1, 2019.
 Early adoption is permitted.
 ASU 2016-02 mandates a modified retrospective transition method for all entities.
-Adoption of this standard is expected to have a material impact on the Association's financial statements.
+Management is still evaluating the impact of this standard on the financial statements.